microsoft/app-camp/docs/aad/Monetization.md

 ![Run application](../../assets/screenshots/08-201-RunApp-1.png)

+!!! note
-> 📃 **NOTE:** The sample application checks the license in JavaScript, which is convenient for this lab but it would be easy for someone to bypass the license check.
+    The sample application checks the license in JavaScript, which is convenient for this lab but it would be easy for someone to bypass the license check.
 In a real application you'd probably check the license on all accesses to your application web site.

 ### Step 2: Purchase a subscription and set licensing policy